Does Cooking Alter Glycaemic Index and Glycaemic Load?

 Ripeness

-The degree of ripeness in fruits has an impact on GI and GL. if a fruit is overripe, the sugar content is high and the GI and GL of the fruit are also high.
+The degree of ripeness in fruits has an impact on GI and GL.
+If a fruit is overripe, the sugar content is high and the GI and GL of the fruit are also high.
 The ripeness of the fruit has a direct effect on the GI and GL, this is due to the presence of sugar content mainly fructose.
 Foods that are high in fructose have a higher GI.

 In ripening the starch composition is altered, and complex carbohydrate is broken down which makes it easier for digestion all these factors influence the GI and GL.
 Fruits that contain resistant starch have a moderating effect on the GI.